Stephen A. Emery

 After the War, the Founders of this nation addressed this issue, and others, through the Title of Nobility Clauses (anti-nobility clauses ) in the Constitution to prevent economic slavery from reoccurring through the private corporation.
 The nobility of the British empire also were aware of the excesses of the private corporation and big government.
 Lord Acton captured the sentiment of the Founders in his statement that power corrupts and absolute power corrupts absolutely.
 History supports his claim.

 Government needs to be decentralized and economic/business activity needs to be decentralized too.
-The private corporation, which is a fictional creation of the government, limits liability, provides for a perpetual existence, and provides a mechanism that allows wealth, and therefore power, to concentrate in a few hands, unnaturally.
+The private corporation, which is a fictional creation, i.e., something that is false, but that is held to be true, of the government to limit liability, provide for a perpetual existence, and provide a mechanism that allows wealth, and therefore power, to concentrate in a few hands, unnaturally.
 Each of those characteristics works counter to individual liberty and the proper purposes of government.
 The proper purpose of government is to hold people accountable for their actions, not to allow people to escape responsibility for their misconduct through use of the corporate form.
-The private corporation is just another way for the government to redistribute wealth and power to the elite.
+The private corporation essentially is mind control on steroids for redistribution of wealth and power to the elite through the misuse of governmental power.
 Redistribution of wealth to the elite, or even the poor, is not a proper function of government.

 The proper economic system is private enterprise, i.e., through individual merit, not corporate enterprise, capitalism, socialism, or communism.
 Venezuela, where people are starving to death, is a typical example of the consequences of socialism and communism.
 History indicates that when monopolies are broken up, economic activity flourishes.
 The break-up of Standard Oil, AT&T and the Bell Telephone Company are useful examples of that effect.
 The loss of the Netscape browser and the Tucker automobile company because the anti-trust laws were not enforced as written are typical examples of mega private corporations suppressing productive economic activity and innovation.
 Banning the private corporation would be a tremendous engine for economic growth and stability and personal responsibility, achievement, and innovation.
 Wealth obtained through the use of force, including the government, is counterproductive and oppressive to the masses.